Disclaimer: This post may contain affiliate links.

 Looking on Reddit, you'll see that the majority of posters have positive things to say about the quality and tone.
 A few reviewers had complaints about the tuners and the factory setup.
 If you buy a PRS with tuning issues, chances are the tuners are defective, so contact the retailer you where you bought your guitar and get an exchange.
 After all, these complaints are in the minority, so the guitar you receive will most likely be headache-free.

 A fantastic guitar that would suit any beginner, intermediate, or professional guitar player, the PRS SE Standard 24 is a titan in the budget guitar space.
-Versatile, gorgeous, and an extremely good value, for $499, this guitar is a no-brainer.
+With its tremolo bridge, coil-splittable humbuckers, and 24 frets, you can play just about anything with this guitar.
+For beginners and intermediate guitarists looking for an upgrade, you won't find much to complain about here.
+Versatile, gorgeous, and an extremely good value, this guitar is a no-brainer.